SamuelSwartzberg/flashcardifying_text_temp/inf.md

-Passing systemctl a target (such as reboot) without the .target will execute that target The main command to administer systemd is systemctl starting/stopping an unit for systemd does that {{c1::right now}} but temporarily enabling/disabling an unit for systemd does that {{c1::next reboot/session (by default)}} but permanently.
+Passing systemctl a target (such as reboot) without the .target will execute that target The main command to administer systemd is systemctl starting/stopping an unit for systemd does that ⟮c1;right now⟯ but temporarily enabling/disabling an unit for systemd does that ⟮c1;next reboot/session (by default)⟯ but permanently.
 To both start and enable/stop and disable, use enable/disable --now.
 syntax: systemctl (start|stop|enable|disable) <unit>
 To see if a thing is currently enabled or active, use is-enabled/is-active <unit>